 Just a few miles west of Paraje, Route 66 travelers will reach the once active trading center of Budville.

-In Budville, between the Budville Trading Company and the old Dixie Bar, the pre-1937 alignment (Old Route 66) splits off of Highway 124 and heads northeast for about 1.5 miles to the centuries old village of Cubero.
-Initially, this was the site of a pre-Spanish Colonial era pueblo.
+In Budville, between the Budville Trading Company and the old Dixie Bar, the pre-1937 alignment (Old Route 66) splits off of Highway 124 and heads northeast for about 1.5 miles to the centuries-old village of Cubero.
+Initially, this was the site of a pre-Spanish Colonial-era pueblo.
 The earliest known documentation of the village dates to 1776.
-In its early days the settlement served as a garrison town for the Spanish.
+In its early days, the settlement served as a garrison town for the Spanish.

 In 1833, the government of the Republic of Mexico made a land grant to a group of people to form a colony at the site.
-In 1866, a mission was established and Our Lady of Light Catholic Church was built.
+In 1866, a mission was established, and Our Lady of Light Catholic Church was built.
 The building, constructed of 40-inch thick adobe walls, also served as a refuge against Apache and Navajo raids.
 For many years, an abandoned cannon remained on the church grounds.
-Unfortunately, the church walls were weakened by flash floods and construction of a new church began in 1972 and was dedicated in 1975.
+Unfortunately, the church walls were weakened by flash floods, and the construction of a new church began in 1972 and was dedicated in 1975.

 Though the cafe and tourist courts are closed, the trading post still caters to Route 66 travelers today, operating a convenience store and gas station.